ericbrattain/YSMproject20/README.md

 # YSMproject20
-Author: Eric Brattain and Arielle Martinez (student)
+Authors:
+  Eric Brattain, Assistant Professor of Mathematics at SUNY New Paltz Arielle Martinez, student

 Repository of code for Spring 2020 undergraduate research project experimenting with variations and visualizations of the Yard Sale Model.